 But conceiving the story was hard for Dr. Seuss.
 With the word list being so limited, he finally — out of frustration — chose the first two words he could find that rhymed and decided to create a story around them.
 Cat and hat is what he found.

-And so the genius of Dr. Seuss imagined his now famous story like so: Two kids are stuck at home alone on a rainy day.
-An anthropomorphized cat appears with two strange thug companions at their door and wreak havoc, while the kids' goldfish warns them of these bad characters.
+Dr. Seuss imagined his now famous story like so: Two kids are stuck at home alone on a rainy day.
+An anthropomorphized cat appears with two strange companions at their door and wreak havoc, while the kids' goldfish warns them of these bad characters.
 In the end, the cat uses a machine to clean up his chaotic mess, all before mom gets home.

 Upon publication in 1957, The Cat in the Hat was an instant hit and made Dr. Seuss a world-renowned children's book author.
 It also led to the creation of Beginner Books, a publishing house that produced books similar to The Cat in the Hat to help children learn how to read.